michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 ### What's New in v1.0.4?
 1. Reprioritised annotations for sources at levels 3 and 4.
 The order of priority is now: GNPS in silico > CSI:FingerID > MS2Query analogues > MSNovelist > Canopus
+2. The speed of PubChem standardizationg for CSI:FingerID annotations significantly increased due to retrieval of CID from processed files.
-2. Fixed a bug where MS2Query analogues were being assigned as annotation.type = NA and confidence.level = NA.
+3. Fixed a bug where MS2Query analogues were being assigned as annotation.type = NA and confidence.level = NA.

 ---